Small Animal Physical Rehabilitation Service

 We believe that all patients should have the opportunity to have physical rehabilitation following injury or surgery of the musculoskeletal or neurologic systems.
 Our goal is to provide the highest standard of rehabilitative care and personal attention to each patient and their owner.

-The Small Animal Physical Rehabilitation Service at the University of Tennessee Veterinary Teaching Hospital is a worldwide leader in the area of physical rehabilitation of small animals.
-Board certified Diplomates of the American College of Veterinary Sports Medicine and Rehabilitation, residents in training, physical therapists, veterinary assistants, and board certified veterinary surgeons and neurologists provide state-of-the-art care for patients following surgical or medical management of musculoskeletal and neurologic disorders.
+The Small Animal Physical Rehabilitation Service at the University of Tennessee Veterinary Medical Center is a worldwide leader in the area of physical rehabilitation of small animals.
+Board-certified Diplomates of the American College of Veterinary Sports Medicine and Rehabilitation, residents in training, physical therapists, veterinary assistants, and board-certified veterinary surgeons and neurologists provide state-of-the-art care for patients following surgical or medical management of musculoskeletal and neurologic disorders.
 State-of-the-art rehabilitation modalities, full-service facilities, cutting edge technologies including stem cell therapy, platelet-rich plasma, and other treatments are available.